-Materials will be available at the Central Office with the Assistant Superintendent for Instructional Services or with the Health Grant Coordinator.
+Materials will be available at the Central Office with the Assistant Superintendent for Instructional Services or with the Health Grant Coordinator to the Superintendent for review of this issue.

-A parent/guardian who is dissatisfied with a decision of the principal concerning notice, access to instructional materials or exemption for the student under this policy may send a written request to the Superintendent for review of this issue.
 The Superintendent or his designee will review the issue and give the parent/guardian a timely written decision, usually within two weeks of the request.
 A parent/guardian who is dissatisfied with the Superintendent's decision may send a written request to the School Committee for review of the issue.
 The School Committee will review the issue and give the parent/guardian a timely written decision, usually within four weeks of the request.
 A parent or guardian who is still dissatisfied after this process may send a written request to the Commissioner of Education for review of the issue in dispute.